neondatabase/website/content/docs/connect/connect-from-any-app.md

 enableTableOfContents: true
 updatedOn: '2023-09-15T13:00:43Z'
 ---
 When connecting to Neon from an application or client, you connect to a database in your Neon project.
 In Neon, a database belongs to a branch, which may be the primary branch of your project (`main`) or a child branch.
-The primary branch in a Neon project is created with a ready-to-use database named `neondb`.

 To connect to a database, you must connect to the branch where the database resides, and you must do so by connecting through a compute endpoint associated with the branch.